Carl Sandburg and the Chicago Race Riots 1919

 NAACP award, 1965.

-Sandburg’s articles received praise from the Chicago Commission on Race Relations, which was formed to address racial concerns.
+Sandburg’s articles received praise from the Chicago Commission on Race Relations, a commission intended to address racial concerns.

 Later in life, he received an award from the NAACP for his lifelong commitment to social justice.
 The award was one of the few he kept on display at Connemara.